danirus/sphinx-nefertiti/docs/source/users-guide/customization/fonts.rst

 Adding fonts
 ************

-Using a font not distributed with Nefertiti for Sphinx requires to:
+Using a font not distributed with Nefertiti for Sphinx is as easy as pie:

 #.
 Create a directory to keep the font files.
 #.
 Get the font family files.